Integrated Primary Care: An Introductory Curriculum

 Brief description of the course:

-Four Foundational Modules (currently available) covering a broad array of topics, including:
+Four Foundational Modules covering a broad array of subjects, including:

 - Context of primary care medicine

-- Recent developments in health care, such as the patient-centered medical home
+- Developments in health care, such as the patient-centered medical home and the quadruple aim

 - Common patient presentations in primary care

 - Core knowledge and skills needed to be effective psychologists in integrated primary care